ktj-ph/experimental-programmatic-access-ccft-multipayer/README.md

 ### Q: What does the state machine do?
 ![alt text](/static/stepfunctions_graph.png)

 (1) A Lambda function returns all account ID's that you have specified in the ccft-account-ids.json file, for which CCFT data should be extracted.
+After deploying the application, make sure that you upload a .json file with the account ID's to the created S3 bucket.

 (2) The statemachine checks if it is invoked for the first time by checking if the created S3 bucket `{AccountId}-{Region}-ccft-data` is empty.
 If yes, it continues to (3).
 If there are already objects in the bucket (which means it is not the first invocation), it directly jumps to (4).